Use case · Coding agent

 One agent_id per repo, one folder per editor

-When the agent learns something durable, like a naming rule, a
+When the agent learns something durable — a naming rule, a

-file-layout convention, or a decision someone made on a PR
+file-layout convention, or a decision captured on a PR

 something wrong.

-On the next session, the same agent searches the vault before it writes the next line.
-The relevant note surfaces.
+On the next session, the same agent searches the memory before it writes the next line.
+The relevant fact surfaces.
 The suggestion lands correctly.

 Show me the code